testfairy/docs/docs/051_Platforms/21_Unity.md

 ## Exporting Ad-hoc or Production Builds for iOS

 When building your Unity project for iOS, a few extra steps are required.

 The TestFairy SDK for Unity includes architectures for both Simulator and Device.
-However, Apple does not allow you to package an App for device that includes a library with Simulator architectures.
+However, Apple does not allow you to package an App for a device that includes a library with Simulator architectures.

 In order to remove those architectures from your project during your iOS build, add a new file named `TestFairyBuildPostProcessor.cs` in your `Editor` directory with the following contents.